 If you’ve never been on these bikes, the tires are extra wide providing great grip for you to be able to rip around safely on snow and ice.
 There are several great trails around Canmore and Banff that are ideal for fat biking.
 Fat bikes can be rented from Snowtips Bactrax.

 Originally used as transportation by Canada’s Inuit, dog sledding is now available as a recreational activity.
-Several providers offer dog-sledding in Banff National Park; however two companies to consider are Kingmik Dog Sled Tours and Snowy Owl Sled Dog Tours.
+Several providers offer dog-sledding in Banff National Park; however two companies that are a good option are Kingmik Dog Sled Tours and Snowy Owl Sled Dog Tours.
 You can go dog sledding to the Continental Divide, which is the border between Banff in Alberta and Yoho National Park in British Columbia.

 Another iconic experience in the Canadian Rockies is a horse-drawn sleigh ride.
 Enjoy the sounds of the horses hooves and jingling bells as you’re pulled across the snow and along the shoreline of Lake Louise towards one of the most beautiful places, Victoria Glacier.
 Brewster Adventures has offered these winter sleigh rides in Banff for decades and you’re sure to enjoy.

 Watch Ice Carving

 Ice Magic ice carving competition happens less than a minute walk from the shores of Lake Louise every January.
 It’s a short window – just 11 days – but you can enjoy the incredible artistry long after the competition.
 It’s one of many easy and interesting things to do in Banff in winter for family members of all ages.

 There are a lot of dining options but going for fondue dinner is an absolute must on your list of things to do in Banff in winter.
-Luckily there are two excellent options to choose from while in Banff National Park: Walliser Stube in Lake Louise and Waldhaus Restaurant in Banff.
+Luckily there are two excellent options to choose from while in Banff National Park: Walliser Stube at Fairmont Chateau Lake Louise and Waldhaus Restaurant in Banff.
 Dig in and enjoy!

 I hope these things to do in Banff in winter give you lots of ideas to consider.
-If you’re planning a trip to visit Banff in winter, read my post with 3 reasons why you should.
+If you’re planning a trip to visit Banff in winter for the first time, read my post with 3 reasons why you should.
 I also answer your most FAQ’s about Banff in winter.
 I have no doubt you will have a great time in this special place.